Walking in Howqua Hills and Alpine National Park

 A 4WD in Bunyip State Park.

-Four-wheel driving in Howqua Hills Historic Area
+Four-wheel driving in Howqua Hills Historic Area and Alpine National Park

 There are many four-wheel drive tracks to explore taking you further into the High Country.
-Howqua Hills Historic Area is a great base to explore further into the Alpine National Park and surrounding State Forest.
+Take your pick from several great bases to explore Alpine National Park and State Forest.

 A man on a horse leads another horse across the Bogong High Plains.